444thLiao/amplicon_workflow/README.md

-# 16s pipelines based on luigi
+# Amplicon anlaysis pipelines based on luigi

 For better handle different pipelines with vsearch/usearch, qiime2-deblur or qiime2-dada2.
 We present a unified pipelines which you could perforom different analysis with **single data_input.tab**